Solrak97/Solrak97/README.md

 * My usual work is on data modeling, creation of ML models and data visualization.

-* My favorite kind of ML problems involve reinforced and deep reinforced learning, probably because I love watching animations on the improvement of a model!
+* My favorite kind of ML problems involve reinforced and deep reinforced learning, probably because I love watching animations of the model improvement!

 * I've got into computer graphics and procedural content generaion lately as a hobby, I'm sure it's a coping mechanism for my lack of art skills.